j-ef-dee/Naija-Pizza/README.md

 # Naija-Pizza
-This project is deeloped using HTML, Materialize CSS PHP & MySQL
+This project is deeloped using HTML, Materialize CSS, PHP & MySQL

 For all Pizza enthusiasts,
 Design and add your dream pizza